 Gather as a Community

-We know this is a painful and personally difficult issue for many in our community, and we are here for you.
+We know that these are painful and personally difficult times, and we are here for you.
 If you or your child could benefit from counseling or support, please contact JFCS’ Center for Children and Youth at 1-888-927-0839 or contact us online.

 By Beth Berkowitz, Psy.D.